AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 }
 ```

 `operator[]` allocates twice as much memory as needed each time the array is extended.
-Here with
+Here, speed, in this case,
-bulk allocations of memory, speed (less calls to `operator new`) is purchased in exchange for
+less calls to `operator new`, is exchanged for memory.
-memory.

 ### Item 19: Understand the origin of temporary objects